Ritzy10/DSA2040_Practical_Exam_Rita940/README.md

 - Applied Apriori algorithm (min_support=0.2, min_confidence=0.5).
 - Extracted top 5 rules by lift.
 - Business implications discussed in the PDF report.

+## Conclusion

+This project delivers an end-to-end data analytics solution covering data warehousing, ETL, OLAP and data mining techniques like clustering, classification and association rule mining.
+It demonstrates the ability to design robust data pipelines, perform advanced analysis and create visual insights that support decision-making.